 So forget about managing your time and learn how to manage your energy instead:

 - Start your day with your most exciting tasks.
-Not only will this give you momentum for the rest of the day, it will also make it easier to get out of bed and hit the ground running because the first thing on your list is something you’re genuinely excited about.
+Not only will this give you momentum for the rest of the day, but it will also make it easier to get out of bed and hit the ground running because the first thing on your list is something you’re genuinely excited about.

 - Outsource energy-draining tasks.
 You don’t have to be a multinational corporation to do outsourcing.
 Get creative about delegating essential tasks that drain energy, confident that you’ll recoup the expense with the added energy and motivation you’ll get as a result.